Kenneth G. Ross: Family

 Kenneth Graham Ross was born on 4 June 1941 in East Brunswick, Victoria.

 His great-grandparents were Hugh Ross (1807-1898), who arrived in Australia, as a free settler, at Van Diemen's Land in 1837, and Barbara Sutherland Ross (1832-1910), née McKenzie, who arrived in Australia, at Hobsons Bay, Victoria in 1851, and George Beckton (1826-1873), born in Scotland, and Elizabeth Beckton (1838-1900), née Peirson, born in Mansfield, Victoria.

 His grandparents were John Hugh Ross, Adelaide Eliza Ross, Leslie Sherlock Graham, and Queenie Nora Graham.

 His parents were Kenneth McKenzie Ross, (born 1902) who served with the Australian Army, attaining the rank of Captain. and Alma Nora Ross, née Graham.
 He has three children.

 Education

 Ross attended Caulfield Grammar School, in East St Kilda, Victoria, from 1951 to 1958, where one of his teachers recognised and strongly encouraged his creative writing talents.
-He also displayed strong debating skills whilst at school.

 Athlete

-Ross was a tenacious and courageous Australian rules footballer who played well above his weight, and was a superb middle distance runner, excelling at the 880 yards (or half-mile), now the 800 metres.
+Ross was an Australian rules footballer and middle distance runner.